emipa606/TabSorting/README.md

 - Manual sorting - if some items gets in the wrong place, move them around.

-If you find any item that don&apos;t get sorted or gets sorted in the wrong tab, please leave a report of what item and from what mod it comes from.
+If you find any item that don't get sorted or gets sorted in the wrong tab, please leave a report of what item and from what mod it comes from.
 Either here in the comments or at the support-channel via the Discord-link below.
 Also, if you have any ideas on more stuff that can be categorized, just let me know and Ill look into it.